kovshenin/WordPress-Plugin-Directory-Slurper/README.markdown

 An SVN checkout of the entire repository is a BEAST of a thing.
 You don't want it, trust me.
 Updates and cleanups can take **hours** or even **days** to complete.

-### Why not just do an SVN export of each plugin's trunk? ###
+### Why not just do an SVN export of each theme's trunk? ###

-There is no guarantee that the plugin's trunk is the latest stable version.
+There is no guarantee that the theme's trunk is the latest stable version.
 The repository supports doing development in trunk, and designating a branch or tag as the stable version.
 Using the zip file gets around this, as it figures it all out and gives you the latest stable version